nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 ### Coverage shows "Not Covered" for everything

-1. Check backend logs for cross-doc relationship count.
-If 0, check `CONFIDENCE_THRESHOLD`.
+1. Check backend logs — look for `Auto-flipped` messages indicating direction was corrected.
-2. Wipe the workspace (Wipe button), then re-upload all documents together in one pipeline run.
+2. Wipe the workspace (Wipe button), then re-upload all documents in one pipeline run.
+3. Verify document filenames contain the right keywords (`rfp`, `contract`, `risk`) so type detection works correctly.
-3. Lower `CONFIDENCE_THRESHOLD=0.4` in `.env` and restart the API.
+4. Lower `CONFIDENCE_THRESHOLD=0.4` in `.env` and restart the API if relationships exist but scores are low.

 ### "Could not initialize PostgreSQL" on startup